 Where to stay in Beijing

-The Rosewood Beijing is one of the most luxurious hotels in Beijing, offering 282 luxurious rooms and suites that are amongst the largest in the city.
+Match your business class flights to Beijing with a stay in The Rosewood Beijing.
+This is one of the most luxurious hotels, offering 282 luxurious rooms and suites that are amongst the largest in the city.
 Features include natural finishes, floor-to-ceiling windows, spacious bathrooms, walk-in closets, original cloisonné paintings, beautiful fine art prints and even built-in TVs within the bathroom mirrors.
-If you’re feeling hungry or you’d like to wine and dine clients, the hotel has numerous dining options, including ‘Bistro B’ – a restaurant serving French dishes in a contemporary bistro style – and ‘Red Bowl’ – a one-of-a-kind restaurant with a menu celebrating Chinese hot pot.
+If you’re feeling hungry or you’d like to wine and dine clients, the hotel has numerous dining options.
+Highly recommended is ‘Bistro B’ – a restaurant serving French dishes in a contemporary bistro style – and ‘Red Bowl’ – a one-of-a-kind restaurant with a menu celebrating Chinese hot pot.

 Another firm favourite with travellers, The Peninsula Beijing was voted “Top 3 of The Best Hotels in Beijing” by the readers of Travel + Leisure US.
 Every room is a suite, so guests can enjoy plenty of space, luxury and comfort.
-Don’t miss a chance to sample the world famous Peninsula Afternoon Tea in The Lobby and enjoy mouthwatering Cantonese cuisine inside Huang Ting restaurant, which recreates a Beijing nobleman’s courtyard home.
+Don’t miss a chance to sample the world famous Peninsula Afternoon Tea in The Lobby.
+Enjoy mouthwatering Cantonese cuisine inside Huang Ting restaurant, which recreates a Beijing nobleman’s courtyard home.

 Things to do in Beijing

-Home to one of the world’s most extraordinary royal palaces and no fewer than 6 UNESCO World Heritage sties, Beijing is one of those bucket-list destinations that everyone must visit once in their lifetime.
+Your business class flights to Beijing will drop you off at the home of one of the world’s most extraordinary royal palaces, and no fewer than 6 UNESCO World Heritage sites!
+Beijing is one of those bucket-list destinations that everyone must visit once in their lifetime.
 The city is brimming with restaurants too, so you’ll have plenty of chances to enjoy Cantonese dishes such as traditional hotpot or crispy Peking duck.
 Some of the top attractions in Beijing include: